Lua API

 (jclass) If

-is the name of a class, return ajclass
+nameis the name of a class, return ajclassof the class.(table) If

 Generates a Lua error if class not found.